Karan-Annam/MyRTOS/README.md

-Making an STM32 based Barebones RTOS from scratch
+Making an STM32 based Baremetal RTOS from scratch